 The Cabaret du Néant

 First it was the Cabaret Philosophique in Brussels, then the Cabaret de la Mort (Death) in Paris.
-After the death of a local, it was finally rechristened the Cabaret du Néant or the Cabaret of Nothingness.
+After the inconvenient death of a local, it was finally rechristened the Cabaret du Néant or the Cabaret of Nothingness.

 It’s Salle d’Intoxication was staged with chandeliers of human bones suspended over tables shaped like coffins.
 Undertakers and monks waited on the patrons.
 The served serving drinks named after vile diseases, held inside skull-shaped cups.